The History of Consumer Choice

 The paradox of choice, popularized by psychologist Barry Schwartz in a 2004 book, is the theory that having more options, or choices, makes it harder for people to make a decision, potentially hurting their well-being in the process.

 Traditional thinking would have you believe that more options are better because consumers can pick the one that best fits their needs.
 However, the results of the study showed something else happened entirely.
 Although more people tried the jam when they were presented with 24 options vs. 6, much fewer ended up buying the product.
+Clearly too much choice.
+Fewer options are optimal for inducing the customer to choose anything.

 And so the paradox of choice theory tells us that there is a point at which offers too many options makes it difficult to make a decision and that consumers may not make a decision at all as a way of coping.